Brooklyn-class cruiser: Design

 The Brooklyn-class design was a further refinement of the New Orleans-class heavy cruiser that preceded it.
 The desire for the Brooklyns arose from the London Naval Treaty of 1930, which limited the construction of heavy cruisers, i.e., ships carrying guns with calibers between 6.1 and 8 in.
 Great Britain needed trade control cruisers and hoped that the treaty would limit nations to smaller cruisers with a 6000 to 8000 LT range that she could afford.
 Agreement to the London Treaty and the proceeding with the American light cruiser design can be focused to Admiral William V. Pratt, who overrode the vehement objections of the General Board.

 Under the treaty the US was allowed 180000 LT for 18 heavy cruisers and 143500 LT, with no limit on the number of ships, for light cruisers.
 The United States needed large cruisers to deal with the extreme ranges that operations in the Pacific Ocean required.
 Cruisers with 6 in guns and 10000 LT were therefore desired.
 The US Navy's experience with the Omaha class was not all that could be hoped for.
-The light hull design caused a stressed hull and was very overweight.
+Their light hull design caused a stressed hull and was very overweight.

 Design started in 1930, with the first four of the class ordered in 1933, and an additional three ships in 1934.
 Basic criteria had been that speed and range should match heavy cruisers, and when the Japanese Mogami class carrying fifteen 6-inch main guns appeared, the new US ships would match their weaponry.
 Various combinations of armor and power plants were tried in the efforts to stay below the Treaty 10,000 ton limit.
 Aviation facilities were moved to the stern of the ship from the amidships position of the New Orleans-class cruisers.

 From 1942, the bridge structure was lowered and radar was fitted.